 Video: How the Sacred Heart of Jesus Transformed My Life

-As it happens, both the video (below at the bottom of the page) and the following book extract are quite personal, even embarassingly personal in the case of the video, which goes into somewhat intimate details, related to my time living in France and my more than twenty pilgrimages to Paray-le-Monial.
+As it happens, both the video and the following book extract are quite personal, even embarassingly personal in the case of the video, which goes into somewhat intimate details, related to my time living in France and my more than twenty pilgrimages to Paray-le-Monial.

 Now, Paray-le-Monial is a small town in Eastern France, where in 1673, St. Margaret Mary Alacoque beheld the Sacred Heart of Jesus.
-It is also a place that transformed my life – as I describe in both this short book extract and the video that follows it:
+It is also a place that transformed my life – as I describe in the following short book extract:

 I travelled from iconoclasm to tradition in stages: from being a liberal New Ager to being a liberal Catholic enamored of the “Spirit of Vatican II” to being the traditionalist that I am today.
 And this traditionalism owes everything to my life-changing experience in Paray-le-Monial.
 Here, then, I want to add a very personal note regarding that extraordinary place in Eastern France.